top of page

 NZ fairy tern

 The tara iti (New Zealand fairy tern) is Aotearoa's rarest endemic bird, with approximately 37 of these birds left in the world.
-There are only 10 breeding pairs in the whole country, with 6 pairs at Mangawhai and 1 at Pakiri.
+There are only 10 breeding pairs in the whole country, with breeding pairs at Mangawhai, Pakiri and Waipū Cove.

-The tara iti lives on beaches between Auckland and Whangarei and its habitat is under grave threat.
+The tara iti lives on beaches between Auckland and Whangarei and its habitat is under grave threat from sandmining and human activity.
 78% of the breeding population of the entire species gathers food along this stretch of coast.

 The encroachment of human activity on their nesting grounds is a major threat to these birds.
 Beach narrowing, due to loss of sand, forces the terns to nest closer to the sea, putting their eggs at risk during storms.